A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Overview of Gait Recognition

+The environmental conditions in real-world scenarios are complex and changing, necessitating the use of various data modalities to achieve robust and reliable performance.
+To facilitate a better understanding of the different types of data, we have summarized their advantages and limitations in Table~\ref{tab:datacomparision}.
+In the following, we will provide a specific introduction to each modality.

-\textbf{RGB Image}.
-RGB images contain much information to identify different subjects.
-However, the texture and clothing biases~\cite{cnnbias2018} are introduced when learning algorithms apply directly to RBG images.
-If RGB images are rarely taken as the input directly, the algorithm will recognize different subjects according to their appearance and walking styles~\cite{liang2022gaitedge}.
-In gait recognition, the clothing is regarded as a kind of variation, and gait recognition should be robust to different clothing styles.
-Many recent methods~\cite{zhang2020gaitnet, hmrgait} take RGB images as input, extracting representations robust to clothing and texture and achieving outstanding results.
+$\bullet$~\textbf{RGB Image}.
+RGB images contain a sufficient amount of information to identify different subjects.
+However, the texture and color biases on clothing appearance~\cite{cnnbias2018} are introduced when learning algorithms apply directly to RGB images.
+If RGB images are rarely taken as the input directly, the algorithm will recognize different subjects wrongly according to their appearance~\cite{li2023CCPG}.
+In gait recognition, clothing is regarded as a kind of variation, and gait recognition should be robust to different clothing styles.
+Many recent methods~\cite{zhang2020gaitnet,hmrgait,liang2022gaitedge} take RGB images as input, extracting representations robust to clothing and texture and achieving outstanding results.
 We believe that RGB images have great potential for gait recognition since rich information has not been fully utilized.

-\textbf{Silhouette}.
-A silhouette is the human body mask by removing the background.
-Human silhouettes were primarily obtained by background subtraction at an early age.
-At the same time, the advanced segmentation methods based on deep learning can provide much better quality human silhouettes than background subtraction.
-Human body silhouettes still contain an informative appearance even if it removes color and texture, but internal body structure information is partially lost in silhouettes.
-Silhouettes are easy to be affected by clothing and the camera views~\cite{liu2004qualitysilhouette}.
-Since its efficiency and simplicity, silhouettes were the most popular gait data in the past 20 years~\cite{jianbo2002silhouette,bblin3d,gaitsetv1,gaitpart,song2019gaitnet,HID2020}.
+$\bullet$~\textbf{Silhouette}.
+A silhouette is a binary mask of a human body by removing the background and maintaining the human foreground.
+Human silhouettes were primarily obtained by background subtraction at an early age~\cite{piccardi2004background,casiab,dataset_casiac,soton2002}.
+At the same time, the advanced segmentation methods~\cite{hrnet,liang2022gaitedge,song2019gaitnet} based on deep learning can provide much better quality human silhouettes than background subtraction.
+Human body silhouettes still contain an informative appearance even though color and texture are removed, but internal body structure information is partially lost in silhouettes.
+Besides, silhouettes are easy to be affected by clothing and camera views~\cite{liu2004qualitysilhouette}.
+Because of efficiency and simplicity, silhouettes were the most popular gait data in the past 20 years~\cite{jianbo2002silhouette,bblin3d,gaitsetv1,gaitpart,song2019gaitnet}.